-Article 4 CONSULTATION
+CONSULTATION

-4.1 The Chief of the Fire Department and/or his designated representatives (up to a total of three) and a representative of the Human Resources Department shall meet and consult on an as needed basis with three representatives of the Union on City fire service activities, health and safety, Fire Department Rules and Regulations, on any other matters which are not covered by this Agreement, and on questions relating to the implementation of this Agreement.
+4.1 The Chief of the Fire Department and/or his designated representatives (up to a total of three) and a representative of the Human Resources Division shall meet and consult on an as needed basis with three representatives of the Union on City fire service activities, health and safety, Fire Department Rules and Regulations, on any other matters which are not covered by this Agreement, and on questions relating to the implementation of this Agreement.

-- 4.2 Each party shall submit an agenda to the other party at least three working days prior to each meeting date, and only agendaed items will be discussed at the meeting.
-The Chief shall be responsible for preparing minutes of such meetings. - 4.3 It is understood that these meetings shall not be used for negotiation purposes. - 4.4 Members of the bargaining unit who serve as Union representatives shall be excused without loss of pay for consultation purposes.
+4.2 Each party shall submit an agenda to the other party at least three working days prior to each meeting date.
+The Chief shall be responsible for preparing minutes of such meetings.

+4.3 It is understood that these meetings shall not be used for negotiation purposes.

+4.4 Members of the bargaining unit who serve as Union representatives shall be excused without loss of pay for consultation purposes.
 Attendance at the consultation meetings outside of regular working hours shall not be deemed time worked.